4 Proven Mindfulness Practices That Lower Cortisol and Reduce Stress

 Try this: Belleruth Naparstek’s guided imagery meditations are considered gold-standard in the clinical world, or browse visualization tracks on Calm.

-Try this: The 4-7-8 breathing practice from Live, Love, Laugh Foundation, or explore structured breathwork practices in one of the top meditation apps.
+You can also try the 4-7-8 breathing practice from Live, Love, Laugh Foundation, or explore structured breathwork practices in one of the top meditation apps.

-Pick practice that resonates, and try it for 7 days straight.
+Pick a practice that resonates, and try it for 7 days straight.
 Even a few minutes can rewire your stress response—and help bring cortisol back into a healthy rhythm.

-The information provided in this article is for educational and informational purposes only and is not intended as health or medical advice.
+The information provided in this article is for educational and informational purposes only and is not intended as health, medical, or financial advice.
 Do not use this information to diagnose or treat any health condition.
 Always consult a qualified healthcare provider regarding any questions you may have about a medical condition or health objectives.
 Read our disclaimers.